A Friend of the Family (miniseries)

 A Friend of the Family is an American biographical crime drama miniseries.
-Based on true events, it follows Robert Berchtold, who, in the 1970s, sexually abused and twice kidnapped Jan Broberg.
-Starring Jake Lacy as Berchtold, Hendrix Yancey and Mckenna Grace as Broberg at different ages, with Colin Hanks and Anna Paquin as her parents, and Lio Tipton as Berchtold's wife, the series was released between October 6 and November 10, 2022, on Peacock.
+Based on true events, it follows Robert Berchtold (Jake Lacy), who, in the 1970s, sexually abused and twice kidnapped Jan Broberg (Hendrix Yancey and Mckenna Grace).
+Colin Hanks, Lio Tipton, and Anna Paquin appear in supporting roles.
+The series was released between October 6 and November 10, 2022, on Peacock.

 Nick Antosca created the show after reading Stolen Innocence: The Jan Broberg Story (2003) and watching Abducted in Plain Sight (2017), both of which discuss Broberg's kidnappings.
 Antosca thought Broberg's story was too intricate for Abducted in Plain Sights 90-minute runtime and sought to retell the events with more context and depth.
-Broberg and her mother Mary Ann served as producers on the show; Jan was often invited to the writers room to provide suggestions.
+Broberg and her mother, Mary Ann, served as producers on the show; Jan was often invited to the writers room to provide suggestions.
 Production occurred between February and August 2022 in Atlanta, Georgia; and Los Angeles, California.
 Critics gave A Friend of the Family positive reviews, and praised Eliza Hittman's direction and Lacy's performance.

-Plot

-In 1974, Robert Berchtold, a close friend of the Broberg family, kidnaps 12-year-old Jan Broberg.
-After Broberg is returned to her parents, he again abducts her at age 14 in 1976.